 It was Weagle’s third appearance at the world championships, having previously won bronze in 2013 and silver in 2014 with Homan, Miskew and Alison Kreviazuk, a team she had joined in 2010-11.
-That quartet won the bronze medal at the 2013 Roar of the Rings that determined the Canadian curling teams for Sochi 2014.
+That quartet won the bronze medal at the 2013 Canadian Trials that determined the Canadian curling teams for Sochi 2014.
 At the 2013 Tournament of Hearts, Weagle had been awarded MVP honours.
 She was an all-star at the 2015, 2017, 2020 and 2021 national championships.

-Getting into the Sport: Started curling at age 8 and playing competitively at age 14… Outside Interests: Graduated from the University of Ottawa with a Bachelor of Arts in Communications in 2007… Earned a Certificate in Business from the Smith School of Business at Queen’s University in 2020… Previously worked in strategic communications at the Department of Canadian Heritage (Sport Canada)… Supports the Sandra Schmirler Foundation to raise money for lifesaving equipment for babies born too soon, too small or too sick… Enjoys running, yoga, reading… Odds and Ends: Had her Olympic dream sparked by watching Sandra Schmirler win the first women’s Olympic curling gold at Nagano 1998… Also inspired by iconic Olympic moments such as Donovan Bailey win 100m gold at Atlanta 1996… Favourite quote: “Success comes from knowing that you did your best to become the best you are capable of becoming.”
+Getting into the Sport: Started curling at age 8 and playing competitively at age 14… Outside Interests: Graduated from the University of Ottawa with a Bachelor of Arts in Communications in 2007… Earned a Certificate in Business from the Smith School of Business at Queen’s University in 2020… Previously worked in strategic communications at the Department of Canadian Heritage (Sport Canada)… Board member of the Sandra Schmirler Foundation which raises money for lifesaving equipment for babies born too soon, too small or too sick… Enjoys running, yoga, reading… Odds and Ends: Had her Olympic dream sparked by watching Sandra Schmirler win the first women’s Olympic curling gold at Nagano 1998… Also inspired by iconic Olympic moments such as Donovan Bailey win 100m gold at Atlanta 1996… Favourite quote: “Success comes from knowing that you did your best to become the best you are capable of becoming.”

 Notable International Results

 Olympic Winter Games: 2022 - 5th (women); 2018 – 6th (women)

 World Curling Championships: 2017 – GOLD; 2014 – SILVER; 2013 – BRONZE